The integral Hasse principle for stacky curves associated to a family of generalized Fermat equations: Preliminaries

 The presentation of \(\Y\) as a quotient stack gives the following description of its points.
 For a scheme \(T\), the groupoid \(\Y(T)\) consists of objects which are \(\G_m\)-torsors over \(T\) with \(\G_m\)-equivariant maps to \(S\).
 Thus we can represent an object in \(\Y(T)\) as a tuple \((L_T, x, y, z)\) such that \(L_T\) is a line bundle on \(T\), and \(x,y, z\) are sections of \(L_T^{\otimes a}, L_T^{\otimes b}, L_T^{\otimes c}\) respectively satisfying \(f(x,y,z) = 0\).
 In particular, if \(T = \Spec R\) for a PID \(R\), we may represent an object in \(\Y(T)\) as a point \([x:y:z] \in \P(n,n,2)(R)\) satisfying the weighted homogeneous equation \(f(x,y,z) = 0\).

 For ease of notation, we will drop the the line bundle from the tuple $(L_{T},x,y,z)$ when it is clear from context.

-The following proposition will be helpful when considering morphisms of stacky curves. \begin{proposition} [{\cite[Lemma~3.5]{kob}}] If $F \colon \calX \to \calY$ is a functor between categories fibred in groupoids over the category of schemes, then $F$ is an equivalence of categories fibred in groupoids if and only if for each scheme $T$, the functor $F_T\colon \calX(T)\to \calY(T)$ is an equivalence of categories. \end{proposition} \begin{proof} Follows from \cite[{\href{https://stacks.math.columbia.edu/tag/003Z}{Tag 003Z}}]{stacks-project}. \end{proof}
+The following proposition will be helpful when considering morphisms of stacky curves. \begin{proposition}[{\cite[Lemma~3.5]{kob}}] If $F \colon \calX \to \calY$ is a functor between categories fibred in groupoids over the category of schemes, then $F$ is an equivalence of categories fibred in groupoids if and only if for each scheme $T$, the functor $F_T\colon \calX(T)\to \calY(T)$ is an equivalence of categories. \end{proposition}